CaZual-T/CZT-Mod-Manager/docs/INFO_mod_creators.md

 - long story short, even though czt autoscopes and catches 99% of these issues,</br>
   it still helps to put your mods in the correct scope before zipping and uploading them. most creators already do this.

+- Mod Types --> czt makes an index of all forza files and file types within the actual game.
+    - Meaning it will literally support any file type found within the game.

   FH6_NOTE: mods that are standalone like spotify radio are fine too.
 But i imagine if you make mods at that level you already know that.

 ##